There is method in the chaos of intraday trading with careful strategies and rules

 3.Stop-loss orders – Intraday traders should not trade without stop-loss and target orders (both for selling off the securities).
 In the absence of stop-loss orders, for example, traders may end up losing a sizeable portion of their capital.

 4.Leverage — With most brokers providing leverage five to 10 times the capital brought in by the trade, the onus on the day-trader grows to keep an eye on the margin in which they are trading, so they don’t overstretch their resources.

 Leverage acts as a double-edged sword, powerful if used judiciously, dangerous if used indiscriminately.
 Only the most skillful and experienced traders should ramp up their trades on margin money.

-5. Keeping a check on emotions — Behavioural finance is not just for investors.
-Day-traders should keep in mind the pitfalls of human psychology and behavioural anomalies too.
-Traders should avoid the behavioral biases that behavioural finance talks about.
+5. Keeping a check on emotions — Behavioral finance is not just for investors.
+Day-traders should keep in mind the pitfalls of human psychology and behavioral anomalies too.
+Traders should avoid the behavioral biases that behavioral finance talks about.

 The more disciplined a trader wants to be, the more careful they have to be in letting their emotions get the better of them through a trading day.
 Afterall, in intraday trading today, trading decisions have to be taken in a matter of seconds, especially when algorithms are at work.

 What are some strategies to know in Intraday trading

 The rules of intraday trading are applicable to any day-trader and will hold them in good stead no matter what they trade in and why.
 A trading strategy, on the other hand, helps a day trader conduct their business according to a chain of thought and logic to arrive at a targeted result.